openstack-archive/nova-powervm/README.rst

 Data Model Impact
 -----------------

-No data model impacts are anticipated as part of this work.
+* The evacuate API is supported as part of the PowerVM driver.
+It optionally allows for the NVRAM data to be stored to a Swift database.
+However this does not impact the data model itself.
+It simply provides a location to optionally store the VM's NVRAM metadata in the event of a rebuild, evacuate, shelve, migration or resize.

 REST API Impact
 ---------------

-The intent of this work item is to enable PowerVM to fit within the broader OpenStack ecosystem, without requiring changes to the REST API.

-As such, no REST API impacts are anticipated.
+No REST API impacts.

 Security Impact
 ---------------

-No new security impacts are anticipated.
+No known security impacts.

 Notifications Impact
 --------------------

-No new notifications are anticipated.
+No new notifications.
+The driver does expect that the Neutron agent will return an event when the VIF plug has occurred, assuming that Neutron is the network service.

 Other End User Impact
 ---------------------

-The administrator will notice new logging messages in the nova compute logs.
+The administrator may notice new logging messages in the nova compute logs.

 Performance Impact
 ------------------

-It is a goal of the driver to deploy systems with similar speed and agility as the libvirt driver within OpenStack.
+The driver has a similar deployment speed and agility as other hypervisors.
+It has been tested with up to 10 concurrent deploys with several hundred VMs on a given server.

 Most operations are comparable in speed.
 Deployment, attach/detach volumes, lifecycle, etc... are quick.

-The driver is written to support concurrent operations.
-It has been tested performing 10 concurrent deploys to a given compute node.

-Due to the nature of the project, performance impacts are limited to the Compute Driver.
+Due to the nature of the project, any performance impacts are limited to the Compute Driver.
 The API processes for instance are not impacted.